ericwastaken/docker-heartbeat-pusher/README-dockerhub-overview.md

 Ensure you have your `.env` file in the same directory as `compose.yml`.

+In the project repository, you can find an example compose file called `compose-using-dockerhub.yml` that demonstrates using the remote image from DockerHub.

 To start the service with Docker Compose, run:

 ```sh